-The table below compares the 2021 totals with the numbers from 2020 and the year of the relevant baseline survey.
+The table below compares the 2022 totals with recent years, as well as the year of the relevant baseline survey.

-Nature is complex, but factors that will help maintain the upward trend include…
+Nature is complex, but factors that will help get us back on an upward trend include…

-- Everyone continuing to help by sticking to main paths and keeping dogs out of vegetation, especially March to September
+- Everyone continuing to help by keeping to main paths and keeping dogs out of vegetation, especially March to September

 - Everyone continuing to help by preventing heathland fires